brandly/elm-dot-lang/README.md

 $ npm test
 ```

-the fuzz tests hang at times. to exclusively run unit tests on every save, do this:
+the fuzz tests might take a moment. to exclusively run unit tests on every save, do this:

 ```
 $ npm test -- tests/Main.elm --watch